-A- 1 Concluding Steps WP Reference Version 5.19, dated April 2019 1.
+A- 1 Concluding Steps WP Reference Ve ersion 8.1, dated Jan 2025 1.
 Summarize audit findings and questioned cost.
 2. Conduct an exit conference with the contractor in accordance with CAM 4-304.
 3. Auditors should document and communicate with the contracting officers upon the completion of our audit: a.
 Brief the contracting officer on significant questioned, unsupported, unresolved costs or other significant and/or complex findings/issues, and/or b.
 Coordinate with the contracting officer to find out and determine if inclusion of detailed explanatory notes in our report would serve a useful purpose when there are no findings.
-4. Generally, the results of this audit are to be directly incorporated into the Incurred Cost Audit Report.
+4. 4.
+Generally, the results of this audit are to be directly incorporated into the Incurred Cost Audit Report.
 Prepare a memorandum for record summarizing the audit results in a format for inclusion in the Incurred Cost Audit Report.
-5. Update the permanent file for the results of this audit.
-(MAAR 3)
+5. Update the information in the permanent files as needed